 |Zupafood GREENZ||1 Sachet/Day (1 Box/30 Days)|

-If in addition to needing a ‘top up’ in calcium, you also experience some joint discomfort then try Option 1 PLUS our Green Lipped Mussel Powder.
+If in addition to needing a ‘top up’ in calcium, you also experience some joint discomfort then try Option 1 PLUS our Green Lipped Mussel Extract.
 The Green Lipped Mussel can also be taken as a stand alone product for mild joint pain.
 As it is a food the dosage rate can be increased if desired.
 If your calcium levels are fine, then leave off the Bone-Support but still keep the Omega 3 Fish Oil.